diging/tethne/doc/api_new/installation.rst

 SciPy and NumPy are Python libraries for scientific and numerical computing.
 For details on installing the SciPy stack, see `this page <http://www.scipy.org/install.html>`_.

+Installing SciPy/NumPy with pip doesn't tend to work very well.
 To install the SciPy stack with Macports (from the terminal):

 .. code-block:: bash